 Nicknamed "Marshall".
 He was a pioneer in Cameroon's football.
 He led his club side Oryx Bellois Douala to win the first ever African Champions Cup in 1965.
 He was the first real star player in Cameroon.

-He was the 1980 African Footballer of the Year.
+Born in 1946, Jean Manga Onguene was the 1980 African Footballer of the Year.
+H played in two African Cup of Nations: 1970 and 1972.
+He represented Cameroon from 1967 to 1981.
 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 year.
 He spent his whole career at Canon Yaoundé in Cameroon.

 ST: Patrick M'Boma

 He helped the Indomitable Lions to win the Gold medal at the 2000 Olympics.
 He won two African Cup of Nations: 2000 and 2002.
 This led him into winning the African Player of the Year Award in 2000.
 He was at one point the all-time leading scorer for Cameroon.
 He had played professionally in Japan, France, Italy, Libya and England.

 He became a national hero when he scored the goal that beat Argentina in the 1990 World Cup Finals.
 He also went to the World Cup Finals in USA and France.
 He had success with different French clubs before moving to Marseille in the summer of 1992.
 He only played one match, and was transferred to Lens in October 1992.
 After a few years he continued his career in Mexico with Club América and Puebla F.C.

 ST: Samuel E'too

 E'too started his career with the academy of Real Madrid.
 He later played with Mallorca.
 He was a part of the famous REM line at Barcelona where he won two Champions' league titles.
 He moved to Inter Milan in 2009 and won a third Champions' league in 2009-2010.
 He won the African Player of the Year award a record four times: in 2003, 2004, 2005, and 2010.